Snergster/virl_packet/README.md

 4. You need to generate an 'ssh key'.
 Depending on your operating system (Linux, Mac) you can do this using the command `ssh-keygen -t rsa`.
 Do NOT set a passphrase during key generation.

 WINDOWS USERS - popular SSH clients will have a function to be able to generate an ssh key.
 Please create an SSHv2 RSA key.
 Do NOT set a passphrase during key generation.
-You may need to 'export' the key for use with OpenSSH.
-Place a copy of the PUBLIC KEY (id_rsa.pub) file into the virl_packet directory.
+The system requires the key to be compatible with OpenSSH.
+Some utilities provide a function to 'export' the key for use with OpenSSH.
+Place a copy of the PRIVATE KEY (id_rsa) and the PUBLIC KEY (id_rsa.pub) into the virl_packet directory.

 LINUX AND MAC USER - set the permissions on the id_rsa.pub file using the command `chmod 755 id_rsa.pub`.